 Where the fair values of financial assets and financial liabilities recorded on the Statement of Financial Position cannot be derived from observable markets, they are determined using a variety of valuation techniques that include the use of mathematical models.
 The inputs to these models are derived from observable market data where possible, but where observable market data is not available, judgment is required to establish fair values.
 The judgments include considerations of liquidity and model inputs such as volatility for longer dated derivatives and discount rates, and prepayment rates.
 The valuation of financial instruments is described in more detail in Note 16.

-Notes to the financial statements For the year ended December 31, 2013 (CDN dollars)
+Notes to the financial statements

+December 31, 2015 (CDN dollars)

 2. Basis of preparation (Continued)

 Use of significant accounting judgments, estimates and assumptions (continued)